 Doctors sometimes prescribe CPA to women to treat acne because it acts as an anti-androgen.
 Excessive levels of androgens (male hormones that are present in both males and females) often lead to an increase in skin oil production and acne.
 Therefore, reducing androgens can clear up the skin.1

 As a 2014 article in Clinics in Dermatology states, "Androgens play an important role in [skin oil] production and excretion.
 This subsequently contributes to the formation of acne lesions."2 Because anti-androgens reduce the amount of androgens circulating in the body, they can help clear up acne lesions.1

-Because anti-androgens reduce the amount of male hormones, doctors prescribe CPA for women only when treating acne.
-Cyproterone acetate can be taken either alone, but when used for acne, it is almost always prescribed in the form of a birth control pill (combined oral contraceptive - COC) that contains both CPA and an estrogen.
+Cyproterone acetate can be taken alone, but when used for acne it is almost always prescribed in the form of a birth control pill (combined oral contraceptive - COC) that contains both CPA and an estrogen.
 In fact, researchers recommend that CPA by itself be prescribed only for women who no longer have a uterus or ovaries or who cannot tolerate estrogens.3

 A 2004 review in The European Journal of Contraception and Reproductive Health Care summarized the results of clinical trials that investigated the effectiveness of CPA in reducing acne.
 Here are the trials that were included in the review: